Paddy Power shares up as US strikes down sports betting ban

 The court upheld the legality of a 2014 state law permitting sports betting at New Jersey casinos and horse racetracks and voided the federal Professional and Amateur Sports Protection Act.

+New Jersey and its then governor, Chris Christie, went to the supreme court in 2014 to challenge the 1992 Act, arguing that it “commandeered” the states by forcing them to ban sports betting.

+In a seven-two ruling, the court agreed that the Act unlawfully controlled individual states’ right to legislate on issues that the US constitution does not expressly say should only be dealt with by the federal government.

-Some states see sports betting, like lotteries, as a potentially important source of tax revenue.
+Some US states, including New Jersey, see sports betting as a potentially important source of tax revenue.

+Nevada, whose biggest city is US gambling capital Las Vegas, was the main exception to the 1992 Act, which preserved the western state’s existing licensed betting regime.

-The ruling takes the United States a step closer to legal sports betting in numerous states, perhaps nationwide, rather than just in select places such as Nevada, home to the gambling capital Las Vegas.
+The ruling takes the United States a step closer to legal sports betting in numerous states, perhaps nationwide, rather than just in select places.

 The current illegal sports betting market is worth billions of dollars annually.
 (Additional reporting: Reuters)